AmashOnBlitz/CyberForce-CLI/README.md

 - **instapasswordcracker.exe** – In$t@gr@m password brute force cracking tool

 ---
+## Its an open source , so there is no chance for a virus or malware.
+---
 ## ⚠️ Disclaimer
 **CyberForce CLI is strictly for educational and ethical testing purposes only.** Unauthorized use on systems without permission is illegal.
 The developers are not responsible for any misuse of this tool.